 How does Shopify Flow work?

-While the basics essentially explain how Shopify Flow works, here’s a quick video by Shopify to give you a visual explanation of the same:
+While the basics essentially explain how Shopify Flow works, here’s a quick video by Shopify to give you a visual explanation of the same, followed by Shopify flow examples:

 Shopify Flow examples to inspire your workflows